The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 - Market Position

 - Vintage collector item.
-Not as sought-after as other discontinued leathers.
 Appeals to casual luxury enthusiasts.

 Tadelakt